-See paragraph 5.8.8
+^{} See paragraph 5.8.8

-5.8.6 Requirements for Category III hazardous operations
+5.8.6.
+Requirements for Category III hazardous operations

-5.8.6.1 Category III operations involve handling, transporting, and packaging of hazardous materials that do not disturb the integrity of the basic shipping container.
+- 5.8.6.1 Category III operations involve handling, transporting, and packaging of hazardous materials that do not disturb the integrity of the basic shipping container.
 Operations involving the reduction of palletized or otherwise combined items of packaged hazardous materials qualify as handling.
 Category III operations require training, certification, and a hazardous operations procedure as described in paragraph 5.8.15.
-Directorate organizations will determine the certification period with concurrence from the Safety and Test Operations Division, or Occupational Health if none is required by state or federal laws.
-Employees who do Category III operations shall:
+Directorate organizations shall determine the certification period with concurrence from the Safety and Test Operations Division, or Occupational Health if none is required by state or federal laws.
+Employees who do Category III operations shall: - a.

-a.
 Have specific training in federal, NASA, and JSC rules for preparing, packaging, marking, and transporting the material.
 Training shall include instruction in how to find both the specific hazards of the material(s) and the standard emergency and first-aid procedures to follow if a spill or exposure to the material occurs.
-This shall also include a review of the Safety Data Sheets (SDSs) before handling or transporting any material.
+This shall also include a review of the Safety Data Sheets (SDSs) before handling or transporting any material. - b.
+Pass a written test to demonstrate the necessary knowledge and skills. - c.
+Obtain a certification card or other written proof of certification and carry it.
+The card shall include name, date, materials handled, signature of certifying officer, and expiration date.